 2. New Schools

-3. PreK-2 Schools
+3. PreK-2nd Schools

 The MCA is administered beginning in Grade 3.
 This means schools serving only students before Grade 3 will not have Academic data.
+PreK-2nd schools that are a feeder into 3rd-5th schools are given the Academic rating of their partner school.

 4. Alternative Schools